 4. Refrigerate until chocolate is set.
 Eat and enjoy!

-Update 9/20/12: Buckeye tree nuts are not edible.
+Please note: Buckeye tree nuts are not edible.
 We placed them on the plate with the candy so you could compare their similar appearance.